wutianqin123/TrichiurusGenome/README.md

 4.1 Configure MAKER

 bash
-# Use the control script to generate configuration files
 python /home/tools/MAKER_ctl_create.py -run_type 1 -g genome.fa -pep protein.fasta -est all_trinity_95.fasta -rep filtered_repeats.fa -augustus_species zebrafish
 -augustus_species: Critical parameter.
 Use a species from the Augustus library that is phylogenetically close to your target species.